-Our Creator blessed us when He gave us the ability to make and enjoy food: cooking, banking and eating is definitely one of my favorite past times.
-It is one of the greater pleasures available to us, to create tastes and smells, to enjoy the textures and variety and to add to that enjoyment with company.
+Our Creator blessed us when He gave us the ability to make and enjoy food: cooking, baking and eating is definitely one of my favorite past times.
+It is one of the greater pleasures available to us, to create tastes and smells, to enjoy the textures and variety and to add to that enjoyment with good company.
 When I say ice-cream, chocolate, steak etc the mind immediately jumps to that exact taste.
 Oh, the delight of a sense of taste, given to the human being.

 Have you ever been invited to Sunday lunch, where you arrive and the table is groaning under the most delicious looking food you have seen in a long time?
 Your hostess excitedly waves to the food and says “Come on, eat!”
-In Psalm 34:8 we are invited in just such an enthusiastic way:
+In Psalm 34:8 we are invited to a feast in just such an enthusiastic way:

 “Taste and see that the Lord is good.
 Blessed is the man who takes refuge in him.”